 Why are energy prices rising?

 Energy prices have been rising worldwide for a variety of reasons.
-A cold winter in Europe last year put pressure on supplies, so there is less gas stored globally than normal.
+In 2021 a cold winter in Europe put pressure on supplies, so there is less gas stored globally than normal.
 There’s also been increased demand from Asia, and around the world as economic activity increased after lockdowns.
 These have combined to push up gas prices.
 The biggest driver of energy price rises is unfortunately the Russian war against Ukraine, which has caused major disruption to global markets.

 Will the UK have enough gas?

 Yes - while global wholesale gas prices are currently high the government are confident that the UK’s security of energy supply is secure now and over the winter.